ttulttul/llm-globber/README.md

 # LLM Globber

-LLM Globber is a command-line utility for collecting files from various locations, filtering them by type or name pattern, and outputting their contents to a single text file.
-This is particularly useful for preparing local files to be submitted to a Language Learning Model (LLM) for analysis.
+LLM Globber is a command-line utility written in Rust for collecting files from various locations, filtering them, and outputting their contents to a single text file.
+This tool is designed to prepare local files for analysis by Language Learning Models (LLMs).

 ## License